ericjlynch/simple-demo/README.md

-# simple-demo
+# Simple Example repository
-Jason Taylor's simple demo on Udemy
+This repository is Jason Taylor's Udemy for training purposes only.